NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 In Jordan, payment is made in Jordanian Dinar, abbreviated JD.
 All prices in this article are in euros.
 We have only had limited Jordanian Dinar in cash, but have paid a lot with credit cards.

-Because we only booked this trip last minute, the airline tickets were on the expensive side.
+Because we booked this trip last minute, the flight tickets were quite expensive.
 We opted for direct flights with Ryanair from Brussels to Amman.
 We paid a total of €1,075 for these flights, including checked baggage and seat selection.

 We chose to rent a car because we were going to make a tour and planned to cover a lot of long distances.
 We already booked the car in advance at Discover Cars.
 We went for a smaller car this time, a Kia Picanto, with full insurance included.
 If you are planning to visit Jordan, we definitely recommend renting a car.
 We also recommend that you take out full insurance with the car, because the roads are sometimes quite bad and the traffic can be a bit chaotic.
 We paid €425 for the rental for 12 days.